laurent22/joplin/readme/faq_joplin_cloud.md

 ## Do you offer discounts?

-We offer a 50% discount for students.
-To get claim it, please [contact us](mailto:support@joplincloud.com) from your university or school email address.
+We offer a 50% discount to students.
+To claim it, please [contact us](mailto:support@joplincloud.com) from your university or school email address.
 You will then receive a URL you can use to subscribe to Joplin Cloud while benefiting from the 50% discount.
 This is valid for a whole year and can be renewed for as long as you are in education by contacting us again.

 We may also offer bulk discounts for companies, associations and nonprofit organisations.
 Please [contact us](mailto:support@joplincloud.com) for more details.